 Balcony walls – particularly ones made of concrete or wood – allow noise to bounce off their surfaces and reverberate around the area.
 You can combat this by adding a number of décor items to your balcony wall that will absorb sound instead.
 Consider creating a flower wall or even installing an artificial grass wall.

 6. Bring in sounds you like

 Sometimes, diversion is the best tactic.
-Consider adding a water feature or similar option that creates sounds that you actually like.
+Consider adding a water feature or bringing in speakers that create or play sounds that you actually like.
 It’s probably not best to use this tactic only as you’ll want to combine this option with one of the other recommendations to reduce noise in the first place.

 There’s no way to fully soundproof your balcony, but this article should give you some ideas and techniques for how you can reduce the amount of noise that comes through and make your outdoor space more enjoyable!